 * cpurl://apps.cp./cms/?pageId=stock-index-poll poll data

-(To read other stories from the Reuters global stock markets poll)
+(Other stories from the Reuters global stock markets poll package:)

 (Reporting by Gabriela Mello; Additional reporting by Jamie McGeever in Brasilia, Miguel Gutierrez in Mexico City and Gabriel Burin in Buenos Aires; editing by Jonathan Oatis)